edgelesssys/contrast/dev-docs/security-overview.md

 #### 3. Kubelet initializes the `DaemonSet` on worker nodes

-1. Kubelet continuously listens for newly scheduled workloads.
+1. Kubelet continuously listens for newly scheduled pods.
 2. Kubelet retrieves the `DaemonSet` pod configuration from the Kubernetes API server.
 3. Kubelet instructs `containerd` to pull the required container images and start the `DaemonSet` pod.